Jonas Goro Gadelius

-Jonas Goro Gadelius (25 November 1926-31 July 2003) was a Swedish businessman who served as chairman of Gadelius K.K., a trading and engineering company based in Japan.
+Jonas Goro Gadelius (25 November 1926-31 July 2003) was a Swedish businessman who served as chairman of Gadelius K.K, a trading and engineering company based in Japan.
 He promoted business and industrial relations between Sweden and Japan.

 Early life and education

-The youngest of the seven children, Gadelius was born in 1926 to Knut and Gabriella Gadelius.
-His father founded of Gadelius AB in Gothenburg in 1890 and Gadelius K.K. in Tokyo in 1907.
-Gadelius spent his early years in Tokyo before the family moved back to Sweden in 1932.
+The youngest of seven children, Gadelius was born in 1926 to Knut and Gabriella Gadelius.
+His father founded Gadelius AB in Gothenburg in 1890 and Gadelius K.K. in Tokyo in 1907.
+Gadelius spent his early years in Tokyo before his family moved back to Sweden in 1932.

 He completed his secondary education at Lundsbergs boarding school in Sweden.
-He joined and served in the artillery before joining the family business.
+He served in the Swedish Armed Forces before joining the family business.

 Career

 In 1950, Gadelius moved to Japan to work for Gadelius K.K., maintaining the family's involvement in industrial cooperation with Japan.
 By the mid-1960s, he became President of Gadelius K.K. and played a role in leading the company during a period of rapid industrial growth in Japan.
-Under his leadership, Gadelius K.K. transitioned from general importing to a focus on specialized distribution and local manufacturing.
+Under his leadership, the company transitioned from general importing to a focus on specialized distribution and local manufacturing.
 The company began licensing advanced Swedish and Western technologies for the Japanese market in sectors such as energy, pollution control, marine engines, steel, pulp, and paper industries.

 In 1977, Gadelius became Chairman of the Board of Gadelius K.K.
-He later stepped down during the structural changes in the Japanese market between 1992 and 1995.
+He later stepped down during structural changes in the Japanese market between 1992 and 1995.

-Gadelius stated that "It takes tenacity and patience to break into the Japanese market".
-He believed Gadelius K.K. could compete with Japanese companies like Kawasaki, Fujitsu and Hitachi in the manufacturing of multi-purpose robots.